lua-rocks/luapi/README.md

 - Maximum line number is 80 characters.
 - One line title comments must start with uppercase letter.
 - One line parameter comments must start with a lowercase.
-- One line comments must **not** have a dot or semicolon at the end.
+- One line any comments must **not** have a dot or semicolon at the end.